je2062a/MultiSeries-Intervention-Significance/README.md

 # Intervention Significance on Multiple Time-Series

-**multiseries_intervention** is a package of R functions designed to provide simple analysis of multi-series intervention data.
+**multiseries_intervention** is a package of designed to provide simple analysis of multi-series intervention data.
 The package's functions serve the primary purpose of ennacting a t-test on the multiple-time-series samples to analyze whether there was a significant change in data correlated to the intervention.

 ## Installation Procedure